GSK banks on better R&D returns in tough times

 While GSK's R&D returns are still below its long-term goal of 14 percent, research head Moncef Slaoui said they were set to increase as the benefits feed through of recent cost-cutting measures and further pipeline progress.

 "I think 12 percent is significant and I'm happy with it.
-I'm quite confident it will continue to move towards 14 in the coming years," he told Reuters.
+I'm quite confident it will continue to move towards 14 in the coming years," he said.

-The immediate problems, however, centre on dealing with a tough environment for selling medicines, which led to turnover in the final quarter of 2011 falling 3 percent from a year earlier to 6.98 billion pounds ($11 billion).
+The immediate problems, however, centre on dealing with a tough environment for selling medicines, which led to turnover in the final quarter of 2011 falling 3 percent from a year earlier to 6.98 billion pounds.

-Earnings per share before major restructuring costs reached 28.4 pence, bouncing back from a loss of 7.5 pence a year earlier, but the results failed to live up to investors' hopes and GSK shares ended 1 percent lower.
+Earnings per share before major restructuring costs reached 28.4 pence, bouncing back from a loss of 7.5 pence a year earlier, but the results failed to live up to investors' hopes and GSK shares fell 2 percent by 1400 GMT.

 Analysts, on average, had forecast sales of 7.33 billion pounds and EPS of 29.0 pence, according to Thomson Reuters I/B/E/S.